catalyst-cloud/catalystcloud-docs/source/getting-started/cli.rst

 The OpenStack CLI can be installed in multiple ways.
 The recommended method for the Catalyst Cloud is to create a python virtual environment and use ``pip`` to install it.
-This method has be benefit of installing the latest version of the CLI (operating system packages tend to install an outdated version) and prevents conflicts of python libraries (dependencies are isolated in the virtual environment).
+This method has the benefit of installing the latest version of the CLI (operating system packages tend to install an outdated version) and prevents conflicts of python libraries (dependencies are isolated in the virtual environment).